Mohido/RayTracer/README.md

 # Notes:
 1) No Bias is added to the doubles, thus leads to some incorrect calculations when the objects become a bit further in the scene from the camera.
+2) Aliasing is not added which makes the objects edges looks rigid (as if you are using win32 GDI rendering ;\).